Medically reviewed by Drugs.com. Last updated on Feb 1, 2021.

 Gengraf®, a systemic immunosuppressant, may increase the susceptibility to infection and the development of neoplasia.
 In kidney, liver, and heart transplant patients Gengraf® may be administered with other immunosuppressive agents.
 Increased susceptibility to infection and the possible development of lymphoma and other neoplasms may result from the increase in the degree of immunosuppression in transplant patients.

-Gengraf® Oral Solution (cyclosporine oral solution, USP [MODIFIED]) has increased bioavailability in comparison to Sandimmune® Oral Solution (cyclosporine oral solution, USP).
+Gengraf® Capsules (cyclosporine capsules, USP [MODIFIED]) has increased bioavailability in comparison to Sandimmune® Soft Gelatin Capsules (cyclosporine capsules, USP).
 Gengraf® and Sandimmune® are not bioequivalent and cannot be used interchangeably without physician supervision.
 For a given trough concentration, cyclosporine exposure will be greater with Gengraf® than with Sandimmune®.
 If a patient who is receiving exceptionally high doses of Sandimmune® is converted to Gengraf®, particular caution should be exercised.
 Cyclosporine blood concentrations should be monitored in transplant and rheumatoid arthritis patients taking Gengraf® to avoid toxicity due to high concentrations.
 Dose adjustments should be made in transplant patients to minimize possible organ rejection due to low concentrations.
 Comparison of blood concentrations in the published literature with blood concentrations obtained using current assays must be done with detailed knowledge of the assay methods employed.

-Psoriasis patients previously treated with PUVA and to a lesser extent, methotrexate or other immunosuppressive agents, UVB, coal tar, or radiation therapy, are at an increased risk of developing skin malignancies when taking Gengraf® Oral Solution (cyclosporine oral solution, USP [MODIFIED]).
+Psoriasis patients previously treated with PUVA and to a lesser extent, methotrexate or other immunosuppressive agents, UVB, coal tar, or radiation therapy, are at an increased risk of developing skin malignancies when taking Gengraf® Capsules (cyclosporine capsules, USP [MODIFIED]).

 Cyclosporine, the active ingredient in Gengraf®, in recommended dosages, can cause systemic hypertension and nephrotoxicity.
 The risk increases with increasing dose and duration of cyclosporine therapy.
 Renal dysfunction, including structural kidney damage, is a potential consequence of cyclosporine, and therefore, renal function must be monitored during therapy.